intel/ccc-linux-guest-hardening/docs/getting_started.md

 Review the `fuzz.sh` helper to get an idea for how this works.
 Generally, the script abstracts the most common usages of the kAFL fuzzer and ensures that each usage (`kafl_fuzz.py`, `kafl_cov.py`, `kafl_debug.py`) is called with the same consistent VM setup.
-Moreoever, it prefers local files and arguments over global defaults to allow easy customization.
+Moreover, it prefers local files and arguments over global defaults to allow easy customization.

 More more information about using kAFL, [see here (TBD)](https://wenzel.github.io/kAFL/).